Timmy Jernigan: Baltimore Ravens

-Projected a first-rounder by CBS Sports, Jernigan was drafted by the Baltimore Ravens in the second round (48th overall) of the 2014 NFL Draft.
+Projected a first-rounder by CBS Sports, Jernigan was selected by the Baltimore Ravens in the second round (48th overall) of the 2014 NFL draft.
+Jernigan was late for a team meeting as a rookie in 2014 because he was outside playing in the snow; having been born and raised in Florida, Jernigan had never seen snow before.
+He was named to the PFWA All-Rookie Team.

 In 2016, Jernigan started 15 of 16 games, finishing second on the team with five sacks.

 Philadelphia Eagles

-On April 4, 2017, the Ravens traded Jernigan to the Philadelphia Eagles along with the 99th overall pick in the 2017 NFL Draft in exchange for the Eagles third round pick (74th overall) in the 2017 NFL Draft.
+On April 4, 2017, the Ravens traded Jernigan to the Philadelphia Eagles along with the 99th overall pick in the 2017 NFL draft in exchange for the Eagles third round pick (74th overall) in the 2017 NFL draft.
 The Ravens selected Chris Wormley with the acquired selection.

 After starting the first nine games of the season with the Eagles, Jernigan signed a four-year, $48 million contract extension with the team.
 Jernigan finished the season with 29 tackles and 2.5 sacks.
-The Eagles won Super Bowl LII after defeating the New England Patriots 41-33 with Jernigan recording one tackle.
+The Eagles won Super Bowl LII after defeating the New England Patriots 41–33 with Jernigan recording one tackle.

 After the 2017 season Jernigan had surgery on his back on May 3, 2018.
-He was placed on the reserve/non-football injury list to start the 2018 season.
+He was placed on the reserve/non-football injury (NFI) list to start the 2018 season.
 He was activated off the NFI list on November 20, 2018.

-On March 4, 2019, the Eagles declined the option on Jernigan's option, making him an unrestricted free agent.
+On March 4, 2019, the Eagles declined the option on Jernigan's contract, making him an unrestricted free agent.
 On April 25, 2019, the Eagles re-signed Jernigan to a one-year deal.